BloodAxe/xView3-The-First-Place-Solution/README.md

 My idea to clean the train set was to generate pseudo-labels using the final ensemble and then compute matches between ground-truth and pseudo-labels.
 True-positive matches could be kept as high-confidence labels and ignore unmatched objects at the level of the loss function.
 The reasoning behind this scheme is simple - if the model predictions agree with ground truth - that's probably a correct label.
 However, for false-positive and false-negative mismatches, we don't know who's wrong and a safer solution is to "turn off" training signal for such samples (One still can use Shannon's regularization for these objects and benefit from it).

 For the training, I extracted 1024x1024 patches around the particular object or just the random tile from the scene with probabilities of 0.9 and 0.1 accordingly.
-For the first case, the object was not picked at random but rather concerning its vessel/fishing status, whether it's an on-shore of the off-shore object and how many objects are in its neighborhood.
+For the first case, the object was not picked at random but rather concerning its vessel/fishing status, whether it's an on-shore of the offshore object and how many objects are in its neighborhood.
-In simple words, we want to balance vessel/non-vessel, fishing/non-fishing, and on-shore/off-shore objects and avoid overfitting on crowded regions (like wind turbine farms).
+In simple words, we want to balance vessel/non-vessel, fishing/non-fishing, and on-shore/offshore objects and avoid overfitting on crowded regions (like wind turbine farms).
 This balancing scheme also makes it possible to use BCE loss (with label smoothing) for training without any bells and whistles.
 Focal loss is a known method to address the class imbalance, however, in this scenario when label noise is present, it renders Focal loss practically unusable.

 For the objectness head, I've used reduced focal loss from [1].
 Heatmap encoding was changed from the original object-size dependent scheme to the fixed radius of 3px around each object.
-This worked very well in practice since the size variation in pixel space was really small.
+This worked very well in practice since the size variation in pixel space was tiny.
 Also, using a fixed size radius solved the problem of encoding objects of unknown lengths.

 Classification heads we trained with weighted BCE loss with label smoothing of 0.05 and label radius of 2px around object center[7].
 The weighting matrix put the maximum weight of 1 to pixels in the object center and decreased towards 0 for pixels outside the 2px radius.
 This effectively increased the number of samples to train the classifier head ~40 times and helped the model to converge faster.